Views Media

 Pros:

-• Brilliant AMOLED display - Vibrant and bright touchscreen with crystal-clear view even in direct sunlight
+• AMOLED display — vibrant and sharp even in direct sunlight

-• Advanced training readiness - Score based on sleep, recovery, and training load to optimize performance
+• Training readiness score based on sleep, recovery, and training load

-• Built-in color mapping - Full-color, built-in maps for confident navigation and route discovery
+• Full-color built-in maps for navigation and route discovery

-• Excellent battery life - Up to 23 days in smartwatch mode, up to 31 hours in GPS mode
+• Up to 23 days in smartwatch mode, 31 hours in GPS mode

-• Daily suggested workouts - Adapt after every run to match performance and recovery
+• Daily suggested workouts that adapt after every run

 Cons: